Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

 \subsection{Transformer Stage}

 In recent years, Transformer has shown great potential on SISR, which can learn global information of images through its powerful self-attention mechanism.
-However, existing self-attention mechanisms often neglect to incorporate context and build attention across features at different scales.
-To address this issue, in the Transformer stage, we propose a Cross-receptive Field Guided Transformer (CFGT).
-In CFGT, a specially designed Context Guided MaxConv (CGM) is introduced as its basic unit, which can provide cross-features for the model across scales.
-Meanwhile, it can adaptively adjust the weights of the network through semantic reasoning to meet the requirements of long-distance modeling.
+However, existing self-attention mechanisms often neglect to incorporate contextual features to build attention.
+To address this issue, we propose a Cross-receptive Field Guided Transformer (CFGT) in the Transformer stage.
+In CFGT, a specially designed Context Guided MaxConv (CGM) is introduced as its basic unit, which can adjust the weights of the network adaptively by reasoning the current semantic information, thus obtaining the features needed for the current pixel reconstruction from the contextual information.
+It is worth noting that semantic information usually refers to features of the image itself, such as texture, color, attributes, etc. It also meets the requirements of long-range modeling by establishing connections between the upper and lower CGAs across scalable perceptual fields.